-Objectives:
+Objectives: To gain experience in the description and diagnosis of gross lesions depicted in images, histologic slides, cytologic and hematologic preparations and gain experience while becoming effective in the proper use of precise language and acquiring experience in oral presentation in a public forum;

-- to gain experience in description and diagnosis of histologic slides and smears (cytologic and hematologic) while becoming effective in the proper use of precise language and acquiring experience in oral presentation in a public forum; - to develop confidence in one's diagnostic skills and to learn to handle criticism and discussion in a seminar setting; - to gain experience in recognition of lesions and making diagnoses from projection slides of pathological material. - to gain experience in interpretation of laboratory data, e.g. biochemistry, CBC
+Students will develop confidence in their diagnostic skills and to learn to handle criticism and discussion in a seminar setting.
+To gain experience in interpretation of laboratory data.

 Participants: All students taking diagnostic pathology course work (820-23, 830-33, 850-53) are expected to be prepared to present and discuss the cases chosen for these seminars.
-Senior residents are expected to review the cases, to attend the seminars and to participate in the general discussion.
-In addition, all Senior Residents are required to present one session during the academic year.
+CVDP students are expected to review the cases, to attend the seminars, and to participate in the general discussion.
+In addition, all CVDP students are required to present one session during the academic year.
 All other students are urged to attend the sessions.
-Those planning to write the ACVP board examination in anatomic pathology are encouraged to be active participants, i.e. prepared to present cases if called on (supervisor should be consulted in making this decision).
+Those planning to write the ACVP board exam are encouraged to be active participants, i.e., prepared to present cases if called on (supervisor should be consulted in making this decision).

-Presentations: For each case or slide a graduate student will be chosen to provide a succinct description of the major diagnostic features of the specimen displayed on the video monitor.
+Presentations: Generally, for each image or slide a graduate student will be chosen to provide a succinct description of the major diagnostic features of the specimen displayed.
 The student is expected to take charge, to ask to have certain fields projected and to point to the lesions being described.
 A clear description of the main features should be presented and then one or more morphological diagnoses, as appropriate, should be made, followed by comments on etiology and pathogenesis.

-Faculty and clinical associates will participate in discussions and bring their experience and points of view to the seminars in this way.
+Faculty and clinical associates will participate in discussions and bring their experience and points of view to the seminars.
 Students should make the presentation assuming that some people in the audience may be unfamiliar with the slides or data.
-The material for each seminar is the responsibility of a faculty member, PDS professional associate or senior resident, who will act as discussant.
+The material for each seminar is the responsibility of a faculty member, PDS professional associate or CVDP student, who will act as discussant.

 Schedule: Seminars are designated as either "glass slides" or "quiz".
 The glass slide sessions could include histology slides, cytology slides, blood smears, or a combination thereof.
-The quiz sessions typically involve several gross and/or microscopic images with associated questions.
+The quiz sessions typically involve several gross or microscopic images with associated questions.

 Preparation: Cases will be made available by the pathologist by the Friday preceding the seminar and are to be examined on an individual basis by participating graduate students.
-Descriptions and diagnoses are to be prepared for all cases or slides as the individual effort of each graduate student, i.e. slides and diagnoses are not to be discussed in advance.
-It is essential to be willing to make the best possible assessment of lesions in tissues, to present this assessment for comment and criticism and to learn from others.
+Descriptions and diagnoses are to be prepared for all cases or slides as the individual effort of each graduate student, i.e., slides and diagnoses are not to be discussed in advance.
+It is essential to be willing to make the best possible assessment of lesions in tissues, to present this assessment for comment and criticism, and to learn from others.
 Pathologists must develop a sense of confidence in recognizing what they do and do not understand about a lesion or disease process.
 They should challenge themselves to read and learn on their own.
 Quizzes are taken by all in attendance with no preparation required.